tom-b13/schofield/docs/Epic A - Data model & migration.md

 **6.1.14 Deterministic Ordering of Collections** Collections representing entities, fields, constraints, indexes, enums, and journal entries must define a deterministic ordering key (name or sequence) and consistently apply it.

-**6.1.15 One-to-One Mapping Artefacts Are Present** The schema must include the artefacts necessary to support the join path `Response → QuestionToPlaceholder → TemplatePlaceholder` (tables and keys present).
+**6.1.15 Placeholder Lookup Artefacts Are Present** The schema must include the artefacts necessary to support **direct placeholder resolution by lookup** on `QuestionnaireQuestion.placeholder_code` (e.g., presence of the field and uniqueness when present).

 **6.1.16 Constraint Rules Enforced Structurally**
-The model must declare structures that enable “one response per question per submission” and “no duplicate placeholders per template version”.
+The model must declare structures that enable “one response per question per submission” and “**no duplicate placeholder codes**”.

 **6.1.17 TLS Requirement Exposed as Configuration** The architecture must surface a boolean configuration to enforce TLS for database connections.